-The major mechanism in Figure 4c-e is still that Ca^{2+} is more attracted to $O^{-1/2}$ than to Na+.
-However, with extra help from the interspecies hard sphere force between Na+ and Ca2+ (in addition to the electrical repulsive force between Na+ and Ca^{2+}), Ca^{2+} is able to push Na+ out of the filter.
-Note that again Figure 4f is an exception because all concentration profiles in it are very flat.
-In Figure 4f, the interspecies repulsive forces are greatly reduced and Na+ resides in the middle of the filter along with Ca^{2+} .
-Note that Ca^{2+} forms a single-peak concentration profile in all of these cases without splitting into two peaks.
-Na+, however, can form a double peak when $g{Na,Na}$ increases.
-The splitting occurs when the electrostatic attraction by $O^{-1/2}$ is large enough to survive the push of different species from $O^{-1/2}$ and Na+ in addition to the repulsive electrostatic force from Na+.
+The major mechanism in Fig. 4(c-e) is still that Ca^{2+} is more attracted to $O^{-1/2}$ than Na^+ .
+However, with extra help from the inter-species hard-sphere force between Na^+ and Ca^{2+} (in addition to the electrical repulsive force between Na^+ and Ca^{2+}), Ca^{2+} is able to push Na^+ out of filter.
+Note that again Fig. 4(f) is an exception because all concentration profiles in it are very flat.
+In Fig. 4(f), the inter-species repulsive forces are greatly reduced and Na^+ resides in the middle of filter along with Ca^{2+} .
+Note that Ca^{2+} forms a single-peak concentration profile in all these cases, without splitting into two peaks.
+Na^+ , however, can form a double peak when $g{Na,Na}$ increases.
+The splitting occurs when the electrostatic attraction by $O^{-1/2}$ is large enough to survive the push of different-species from $O^{-1/2}$ and Na^+ in addition to the repulsive electrostatic force from Na^+ .

-The singular behavior in Figure 4f may have direct functional significance.
-The splitting of a single peak into a double peak can create a depletion zone that can dominate the channel behavior (even though it is very small) because it is in series with the rest of the channel.
-A depletion zone can block flow and create switching behavior, as it does in transistors.
+The singular behavior in Fig. 4(f) may have direct functional significance.
+Splitting of a single peak into a double peak can create a depletion zone that can dominate channel behavior (even though it is very small) because it is 'in series' with the rest of the channel.
+A depletion zone can block flow and create switching behavior as it does in transistors.

-The depletion zones could help create the many states of a channel, identified as activated, inactivated, slowly inactivated, blocked, and so forth.2 The depletion zones could be responsible for many of the similar (but correlated) states identified in classical experiments on transporters.
-In our calculations, of course, states arise as outputs of a self-consistent calculation and as a result of theory and computation, not as handcrafted metaphors summarizing the experimental experience and wisdom of structural biology and classical channology.2 ions) from a Langevin description of trajectories in refs 278, 167, and 168.
-Our treatment is mathematically fully selfconsistent but physically incomplete in its treatment of correlations and of course chemical interactions as well.
+The depletion zones could help create the many 'states' of a channel, identified as activated, inactivated, slow inactivated, blocked, etc.2 The depletion zones could be responsible for many of the similar (but correlated states) identified in classical experiments on transporters.
+In our calculations, of course, states arise as outputs of a self-consistent calculation and as a result of theory and computation, not as handcrafted metaphors summarizing the experimental experience and perspectives of structural biology and classical channology.2 derived for nonequilibrium systems268 like PNP (without finite size ions) from a Langevin description of trajectories in references^{167,168}.
+Our treatment is mathematically fully self-consistent but physically incomplete in its treatment of correlations and of course chemical interactions as well.
 The classical discussion of the BBGKY hierarchy and its treatment of correlations is not directly applicable to our analysis, however.
-The correlation forces of the hierarchy appear as driving forces in our partial differential equations, so the results of those forces are spread through all the terms of the solution of our partial differential equations.
-Thus, the effects of the correlations are likely to be more widespread than the effects of classical equilibrium analysis.
-Only detailed fitting of theory to data will show which correlations must be included in our model to explain the experimental data.
+The correlation forces of the hierarchy appear as driving forces in our partial differential equations and so the results of those forces are spread through all the terms of the solution of our partial differential equations.
+Thus, the effects of the correlations are likely to be more widespread than the effects in classical equilibrium analysis.
+Only detailed fitting of theory to data will show what correlations must be included in our model to explain which experimental data.
 Conclusions from equilibrium analysis may not apply.

 Despite our enthusiasm and focus on our work, it must be clearly understood that our treatment of correlations is incomplete.
-We leave out many of the correlation effects of more complete variational treatments^{1,75,76} and the more subtle correlations in the BBGKY hierarchy, derived for nonequilibrium systems67 such as PNP (without finite-sized
+We leave out many of the correlation effects of more complete variational treatments^{1,75,76} and the more subtle correlations in the BBGKY hierarchy,